LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 The employer and skill view templates for adding and viewing these objects are made for you.
 Before you move on, test your application now to make sure it runs as expected.
 You should be able to create Employer and Skill objects and view them.

 #.
+Run a new migration and update your database.
+Open *MySQL Workbench* and make sure you have two new tables in your database: one for employers and one for skills.

+#.
 Start up your application – don’t forget to have your SQL server running – and go to the *Add Jobs*
    view from the application's navigation menu.